JBarnett775/Terraform_IaC_AWS/README.md

 ![tfvars](images/tfvars.png)

 ## - Git Ignore -
-#### Adding a Git ignore file is important to add to a Terraform project for the following reasons: Security, keeping the repository clean, avoid the exposure of infrastructure state or secrets.
+#### Adding a Git ignore file is important to add to a Terraform project for the following reasons: Security, keeping the repository clean, and to avoid the exposure of infrastructure state or secrets.

 ![gitIgnore](images/gitIgnore.png)